Reading Time: 3 minutes

 In a Business Continuity Management (BCM) Program, there are specific professional practices that must be adhered to.
-The Disaster Recovery Institute (DRI) outlines first steps as Business Continuity Management (BCM) Program Initiation and Risk Assessment, with the third being the Business Impact Analysis (BIA).
-This practice is outlined by the following tasks:
+The Disaster Recovery Institute (DRI) outlines the first steps as Business Continuity Management (BCM) Program Initiation and Risk Assessment, with the third being the Business Impact Analysis (BIA).
+This practice is outlined in the following tasks:

 - Identify and prioritize the entity’s functions and processes in order to ascertain which ones will have the greatest impact should they not be available.

 - Assess the resources required to support the business impact analysis process.